Maya-Bitter/meet/README.md

 test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+The app will allow users to search for a city and get a list of events hosted in that city.
+For the data visualization component, you’ll add two charts—one that shows how many events will take place in that city on upcoming days, and another that visualizes the popularity of event genres in the form of a pie chart.

 - Frontend: Written with JavaScript/React; hosted on GitHub Pages.
 - Backend (Server Logic): Written with Node/Express as Lambda functions (FaaS); hosted on AWS (requests come from frontend to Lambda function to data).
 - Backend (Database): Google Calendar API.